Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 - Cancelled: 2.8%
 - *The Points Guy* Ranking: #10

 Frontier's small network out of AUS, coupled with terrible performance really should dissuade you from wanting to book your next family trip with them.
-Don't forget they also fly out of the South Terminal.
+Don't forget, they also fly out of the South Terminal.
 The fact they allow you to book connecting itineraries is a sick joke.

 ## 10. JetBlue Airways